 The Johns Hopkins Bloomberg School of Public Health is dedicated to the education of a diverse group of research scientists and public health professionals, a process inseparably linked to the discovery and application of new knowledge, and through these activities, to the improvement of health and prevention of diseases and disability around the world.
 Advanced degrees are offered including the MPH, PhD, DrPH, and a variety of masters degrees.
 Over 400 courses are offered by over 350 full and part-time faculty in Departments of Biochemistry, Environmental Health, Molecular Microbiology and Immunology, International Health, Epidemiology, Population and Maternal Health Sciences, Mental Hygiene, and Health Policy and Management.
 Course offerings are also available at satellite locations in suburban and downtown Washington, and through Distance Education over the Internet.
 The School currently has a T32 STD training grant which supports 4 predoctoral and 1 postdoctoral candidates annually.
 In addition, there are approximately 12 other PhD candidates pursuing STD-related research who are funded through other mechanisms.
 There are also CDC funded trainees in STD prevention research through the Association of Teachers of Preventive Medicine.
 Students may pursue an STD research interests in one of three tracks -behavioral science, clinical epidemiology, or basic science.

-Region III STD/HIV Prevention Training Center (PTC)
+STD/HIV Prevention Training Center at Johns Hopkins

-Since 1979, the Region III PTC has been supporting health care providers in the translation of new science-based programs into their practices.
+Since 1979, the STD/HIV PTC has been supporting health care providers in the translation of new science-based programs into their practices.
 The PTC has offered training and technical assistance to practitioners and program managers in the areas of program development, medical management, intervention and evaluation.
 Primary evidence of the success of the PTC in its efforts is the adoption of the CDC Treatment Guidelines, a prime example of diffusion as these guidelines inform practice in the United States and throughout the World.
 The PTC has been involved in conducting site evaluations, preparing recommendations and developing plans to integrate services in family planning and STD clinics.
 Currently, the PTC, in partnership with TRAINING 3 and other sister agencies, has developed a curriculum and training package to support HIV care providers in the integration of services for STD and family planning in their practices.
 The PTC participated in the development of a summary algorithm for obstetricians, nurse midwives and other perinatal providers to be used as a guide for screening pregnant women to prevent perinatal infection.
 In addition, the PTC has been involved in developing and distributing a “Preventing Perinatal HIV Transmission” Tool Kit to assist perinatal providers with assuring that pregnant women are offered HIV testing, and, if infected, receive appropriate referrals.
 In 2006, the PTC conducted a comprehensive needs assessment with providers in the public sector (STD, HIV and family planning) and in selected private settings to determine their needs for training and technical support.
 Fully 75% indicated a need for ongoing skills-based training to implement behavior interventions.

 Hopkins Population Center